 For small appliances, think about where they will be used the most and have outlets installed above the countertop in those areas.
 Don’t forget to have an outlet underneath the sink for the garbage disposal!

 If you’re installing flooring as part of the kitchen remodel, you’ll first need to decide on the material.
 Kitchen floors stand up to a lot of traffic and get splattered with spills and stains; it’s essential to choose a sturdy material as well as one that looks good with your appliances, countertops, and cabinets.

 Sheet vinyl, porcelain tile, hardwood, and linoleum are all durable materials that are relatively low maintenance and are highly customizable to meet your new kitchen flooring’s design needs.

-Next, inform your contractor in which direction you want the flooring installed.
+Next, inform your kitchen contractor in which direction you want the flooring installed.
 Discuss whether the flooring material should be installed under the cabinets or not.
 And remember if you are using tile to dictate the color of the grout too.